nalsakas/pe/README.md

 ENIMPORT
 ```

-There can be more than one *LIB/ENDLIB* as well as more than one FUNC.
+There can be more than one *LIB/ENDLIB* as well as more than one *FUNC*.
 Usage is very simple.
 All this macro does is to put import table where it is declared.
 Notice that libname and function names are in token form.
 They are not in string form.
 This macro turns function names into labels.
 That labels behaves like addresses of IAT entry of that particular function.
-If you need to access imported function inside assembly use `"call [VA(function_name)]"`.
+If you need to access imported function inside assembly use `call [VA(function_name)]`.

 ## [:top:](#TABLE OF CONTENTS)<a name="EXPORT MACROS"></a>EXPORT MACROS